mahmudmardini/CV-Gaussian-Median-Noise-Filters/README.md

 ```

 ### Note:
-you can see project code without any IDE in 'CV_Filters_Codes.py' file.
+you can see project's code without using any IDE in 'CV_Filters_Codes.py' file.
-To open the project you need to import 'main.ipynb' file using JupyterLab IDE.
+To open the project you need to import 'main.ipynb' file using Jupyter Notebook.

 ## Preview